This box is not visible in the printed version.

 UK Code of Broadcast Advertising (BCAP Code) (opens in a new tab)

-The CAP Code requires that marketing communications for gambling must not be likely to be of particular appeal to children or young persons, especially by reflecting or being associated with youth culture, particularly if they are generally available to view by them (‘freely accessible’).
-You therefore need to take care with the imagery and wording used in ads for gambling products or games.
-Read more about how the ASA views this type of content.
+The CAP Code requires that marketing communications for gambling must not be likely to be of strong appeal to children or young persons, especially by reflecting or being associated with youth culture, particularly if they are generally available to view by them ('freely accessible').
+Read more about how the ASA views this type of content (opens in a new tab).

-To support your compliance with the advertising rules, CAP’s guidance, Gambling advertising: protect children and young people, was released in February 2019.
+To support your compliance with the advertising rules, CAP’s guidance, Gambling and lotteries advertising: protecting under-18s (opens in a new tab), was released in April 2022.

-We expect licensees to ensure that when agreeing commercial deals with sports clubs, that all parties are aware of, and compliant with, the relevant advertising and sponsorship rules and regulations.
-These include provisions contained within LCCP, the UK Advertising Codes, the Gambling Industry Code for Socially Responsible Advertising and sport governing body rules.
+When agreeing commercial deals with sports clubs, we expect you to ensure that all parties are aware of, and compliant with, the relevant advertising and sponsorship rules and regulations.

-- The Gambling Industry Code for Socially Responsible Advertising requires that licensees do not allow their logos or other promotional material to appear on any commercial merchandising (eg replica shirts) which is designed for use by children.
+The Gambling Industry Code for Socially Responsible Advertising requires that licensees do not allow their logos or other promotional material to appear on any commercial merchandising, (for example replica shirts), which is designed for use by children.

-As a general rule, marketing communications for gambling must not include a child or a young person (for the purposes of these rules, children are people of 15 and under and young persons are people of 16 or 17).
+As a general rule, marketing communications for gambling must not include a child or a young person.
 No one who is, or seems to be, under 25 years old may be featured gambling or playing a significant role.

 Individuals who are, or seem to be under 25 years old (18-24 years old) may be featured playing a significant role only in marketing communications that appear in a place where a bet can be placed directly through a transactional facility; for instance, a gambling operator’s premises or own website.